 Hedged margin is the security to open and maintain locked positions required by the broker.
 It is fixed in the contract specification for each tool.

-FBS has 50% margin requirement on hedged positions.
+FBS has a 50% margin requirement on the hedged positions.

 I.e the margin requirement will be divided among the two positions: 50% of margin for the orders in one direction and 50% of margin for the orders in the opposite direction.

-The result of the hedged positions seems fixed, however it varies together with the spread – so a sudden spread widening (let’s say during news release) can also lead to a margin call.
+The result of the hedged positions seems fixed, however, it varies together with the spread – so a sudden spread widening (let’s say during the news release) can also lead to a margin call.

 Margin = lot size * current price / leverage

 Since the margin considers the current price, if the spread widens, the price will change as well, thus, the margin level changes too.